-Vermont is the ideal choice for a getaway, whether you’re seeking outdoor adventures or you’re a couple seeking romance.
-But where to go in Vermont?
-These are some of the state’s ultimate weekend getaway destinations.
+Vermont is the ideal choice for a getaway, whether you’re seeking a solo outdoor adventure or you’re a couple looking for a romantic nature-focused destination.
+But where should you stay in Vermont?
+From quaint inns to mountainside lodges, these are some of the state’s best weekend getaway spots.

-A getaway to Stowe Mountain Lodge will put you right in the heart of the beauty and adventures that the Vermont mountains have to offer.
-This luxury resort and spa is located in Stowe, a beautiful town that’s long been a popular ski destination with Northeasterners, as many of the region’s activities revolve around Mount Mansfield, the state’s highest peak at 4,393 feet above sea level.
-But it offers a lot more than pristine powder, with the warmer months bringing the chance to enjoy miles and miles of hiking trails, and spectacular scenery in autumn that includes a striking patchwork of reds, oranges and yellows.
-The resort itself hosts a lavish spa and year-round activities along with a variety of dining options.
+A getaway to The Lodge at Spruce Peak will put you right in the heart of the beauty and adventure that the Vermont mountains have to offer.
+This luxury resort and spa is located in Stowe, a beautiful town that’s long been a popular ski destination with Northeasterners, as many of the region’s activities revolve around Mount Mansfield, which is the state’s highest peak at 4,393 feet.
+But it offers a lot more than pristine powder, with the warmer months bringing the chance to enjoy miles and miles of hiking trails, and spectacular scenery in autumn that includes a striking patchwork of reds, oranges, and yellows.
+The resort itself has a lavish spa and year-round activities along with a variety of dining options.

 Mountain Top Inn offers spectacular mountain views, and sits across 350 acres of woods and green meadows that guests have exclusive access to.
 Accommodation ranges from classic lodge-style to luxury suites, each offering sweeping vistas of the surrounding landscape.
 The Mountain Top Dining Room and the Mountain Top Tavern provides even more impressive views along with outstanding New England fare, while activities include everything from hiking and horseback riding in the summer to skiing in the winter.

-For rest and relaxation there are few better places to stay than the Wilder Farm Inn in the historic village of Waitsfield, which is tucked between two mountain resorts in the Mad River Valley.
-This Vermont farmhouse is on the National Registry of Historic Places and offers gourmet quality meals made with as many local, organic and foraged ingredients as possible.
-Tubes are available for playing out on Mad River, and guests can also look forward to horseback riding, hiking and mountain biking.
+For rest and relaxation, there are few better places to stay than the Wilder Farm on the River vacation rental in the historic village of Waitsfield, which is tucked between two mountain resorts in the Mad River Valley.
+This Vermont farmhouse is on the National Registry of Historic Places and comes complete with a full commercial kitchen, perfect for cooking up meals made with ingredients from the town’s farmers market.
+Tubes are available for playing out on Mad River, and guests can also look forward to horseback riding, hiking, and mountain biking.
 In the winter, Waitsfield is a true skier’s paradise, voted the best ski town in the East by Outside Magazine.

 Another fabulous Stowe option, this Austria-inspired hotel sits across 2,500 picturesque acres and features everything from studio suites to one or two bedrooms suites, all with old-world charm.
 The Main Dining Room serves up European-style cuisine for breakfast and dinner, and a host of activities are available too, from carriage rides and skiing in the winter to summertime trail rides and picnics.